RobSka17/energy-dashboard-app/README.md

 ## API
-See here for the ASP.NET Core web API project: https://github.com/RobSka17/EnergyDashboardAPI This is will need to be run on the same machine as the client app
+See here for the ASP.NET Core web API project: https://github.com/RobSka17/EnergyDashboardAPI This will need to be run on the same machine as the client app